esphome/esphome-docs/components/lvgl.rst

     If configured as a light component, ``color`` and ``brightness`` are overridden by the light at startup, according to its ``restore_mode`` setting.

-Check out :ref:`lvgl-cook-keypad` for an example how to change the led styling properties from an automation.
+Check out :ref:`lvgl-cook-keypad` in the Cookbook for an example how to change the led styling properties from an automation.

 .. _lvgl-wgt-lin: